Paul Sarbanes: U.S. Senate

-By 1981 Sarbanes had become noted as a frequent critic of military budgets.
+By 1981, Sarbanes had become noted as a frequent critic of military budgets.
 In spite of this, in May of that year he voted in favor of approving a Reagan administration-backed $136.5billion military authorization bill.
-In December he voted in favor of an amendment to President Ronald Reagan's MX missiles proposal that would divert the silo system by $334million as well as earmark further research for other methods that would allow giant missiles to be based.
+In December, he voted in favor of an amendment to President Ronald Reagan's MX missiles proposal that would divert the silo system by $334million as well as earmark further research for other methods that would allow giant missiles to be based.
 While the military authorization bill was seen as supporting the administration, the December vote was viewed as a rebuff of Reagan.

 On March 11, 2005, Sarbanes, the longest-serving senator in Maryland history, announced at a news conference his decision not to seek reelection in 2006.
 Colleagues of Sarbanes said that the reason for his retirement from the Senate was due to his annoyance with not having any leadership roles on committees.

 Sarbanes received the Foreign Language Advocacy Award in 2007 from the Northeast Conference on the Teaching of Foreign Languages in recognition of his lifelong commitment to the values, languages, and cultures of the ancient world in service to the modern world.

 Personal life and death

 In June 1960 Sarbanes married Christine Dunbar of Brighton, England; they had three children (John Sarbanes, Michael Anthony Sarbanes, and Janet Matina Sarbanes) and seven grandchildren.
 Christine Sarbanes died of cancer on March 22, 2009.
 Sarbanes held the highest lay office in the Greek Orthodox Church, "Order of St. Andrew, Archon of the Ecumenical Patriarchate" and was a member of the Greek Orthodox Cathedral of the Annunciation in Baltimore.

 His son, John Sarbanes, won the general election for Maryland's 3rd congressional district in 2006, the district that Paul Sarbanes represented prior to his election as senator.

+In 2008, construction began on the Paul S. Sarbanes Transit Center in downtown Silver Spring, Maryland.
+The transit center opened in 2015.

 Paul Sarbanes died at his home in Baltimore on December 6, 2020, at the age of 87.

 In April 2021 Wicomico Public Libraries announced that the library in downtown Salisbury would be renamed after Sarbanes.